The painter’s eye, the painter’s voice: language, art and landscape in the Gija world

 Gija is not used in writing in daily life.
 Existing linguistic and teaching materials have been produced in two slightly different orthographies; the one to be used in this project corresponds to the one also used to write the related language Miriwoong, and the one that Gija people familiar with written English tend to use these if writing their own language.

-This deposit includes examples of Gija from up to 40 different speakers with many painting stories from artists who are leading figures in the East Kimberley art movement.
+This collection includes examples of Gija from up to 40 different speakers with many painting stories from artists who are leading figures in the East Kimberley art movement.

-The deposit includes earlier recordings digitised from other formats and new audio and video recordings and Toolbox text transcriptions.
+The collection includes earlier recordings digitised from other formats and new audio and video recordings and Toolbox text transcriptions.